Chatham Memorial Arena: History

 The arena was built in 1949 on the grounds of a training area used by the Canadian Forces during World War II.
 When the war ended the region no longer required such a large amount of land for military purposes so the Memorial Arena was erected.
 Display cases along the east side of the building give glimpses into the past of the Memorial Arena as well as the teams that have called it home.
 The arena was the home of the Chatham Maroons senior team that won the 1960 Allan Cup as a member of the OHA Senior "A" Hockey League and won the 1950 Turner Cup as International Hockey League champions.

 The single retired number hanging from the rafters belongs to former Chatham MicMac (now named Jr. Maroons) Brian Wiseman.
 His number 9 was retired after Wiseman left Chatham to play for the University of Michigan Wolverines.
 Approximately 3,600 spectators were in attendance (1,118 over the capacity, the largest crowd at Memorial since its opening day in 1949) to see Wiseman break Ed Olczyk's single season point record.
 Wiseman amassed 147 points in just 40 games in 1989-90.
-He went on to be drafted by the New York Rangers late in the NHL Entry Draft.
+He went on to be drafted by the New York Rangers late in the NHL entry draft.
 Wiseman played games for the Chicago Wolves, St. John's Maple Leafs, Toronto Maple Leafs and the Houston Aeros before retiring due to concussion problems.
 Wiseman was named the IHL's Most Valuable Player in 1999.

-Arena future

-Chatham-Kent City Council has been entertaining the idea of building a new home for Chatham's junior hockey.
-The proposals have included a 5,000 seat venue on St. Clair College's Thames Campus.
-The campus is already the location of Thames Campus Arena, which would be coupled with a second ice surface, gym, Olympic-sized pool and convention hall.
-Other proposals include a complete overhaul of the Memorial Arena or a 6,000-seat new arena, which would dash any hope of a future Ontario Hockey League franchise for the region.

-The council has yet to announce any plans and continues to look into the matter.
-Chatham was targeted by former NHLers Dale and Mark Hunter to be the home of an Ontario Hockey League team.
-The Hunters planned on assisting in the financing for renovations to the Memorial Arena as well as the construction of a brand new 5,500 seat modern facility.
-City Council refused to commit any funds to the endeavour and the Hunters have since left town to purchase the now highly successful London Knights of the OHL.